Skip to Content

 Clinical Applications in Geriatric Psychiatry

-At UCLA’s Cognitive Health Clinic (CHC), directed by Dr. David Merrill, quantitative MRI is integrated into a multimodal assessment alongside neuropsychological testing, genomic-guided pharmacology, and quantitative EEG.
-Key benefits include:
+At UCLA’s Cognitive Health Clinic, directed by Dr. David Merrill, quantitative MRI is incorporated into a comprehensive assessment that includes neuropsychological testing, genomic-guided pharmacology, and quantitative EEG.

 Why Brain Volume Is a Vital Sign

-Brain volume acts as a biomarker of neuronal health:
+Brain volume serves as a measurable biomarker of neuronal health:

-• Multidisciplinary care: Collaboration between radiologists, psychiatrists, and neurologists.
+• Expanded collaboration between radiologists, psychiatrists, and neurologists

-With systematic review evidence supporting volumetric imaging , the challenge lies not in validation but in clinical adoption.
+With growing systematic review evidence supporting volumetric imaging, the primary challenge lies in broader clinical adoption.

 Key Takeaways

-• Neuroreader® delivers fast, validated brain volumetrics that enhance geriatric psychiatry and neurology.
+• Neuroreader® provides fast, validated quantitative brain volumetrics for clinical practice

-• MRI volumetry is a cost-effective, noninvasive, and reimbursable tool.
+• Quantitative MRI is noninvasive, cost-effective, and reimbursable

 Read Article →